 Forget party politics

 Of course, listening to the argument of one political party isn’t the best way to look at this.
 The Lib Dems would argue that the Tories are out of touch with the youth in the UK and that their policies wouldn’t go down well with 16 and 17-year-olds.
-One could argue that one party own self-interest and perceived popularity with that age group isn’t being objective.
+It could be argued that one parties own self-interest and perceived popularity with that age group isn’t being objective.

-In 2014 there were 1,534,192 16 and 17-year-olds in the UK.
-However, that’s not 1.5 million extra votes up for grabs at a general election as these potential young voters would be divided into the constituencies that decide on individual MPs.
+In 2014 there were 1.5 million 17-year-olds in the UK.
+However, that’s not 1.5 million extra votes up for grabs at a general election.
+These potential younger voters would be divided into the constituencies that decide on individual MPs.
 So, it’s not as simple as it might look for the likes of the Lib Dems

 Should we give 16-year-olds the vote?